← Reference Deep-Dives Reference Deep-Dive · Updated · 10 min read

 Guest, Bunce, and Johnson (2006) operationalized this for applied research, finding that in their dataset, 92% of codes were identified within the first 12 interviews of a homogeneous sample with focused research questions.
 This study is the origin of the “12 interviews is enough” heuristic that pervades the industry.

-Why the Heuristic Breaks Down
+Why Does the “20 Interview” Heuristic Break Down in Practice?

 The Guest et al. finding has three critical boundary conditions that are routinely ignored: